 The density of salt water

-The mixture of water and salt, hereafter referred to as salt water has a different density than pure water.
-The basic parameter that tells us about the amount of salt in salt water is salinity,
+The mixture of water and salt hereafter referred to as salt water has a different density than pure water.
+The basic parameter that tells us about the amount of salt in salt water is salinity, S, given as:

 S = m₁ / (m₁ + m₀),

 In our density of water calculator, we use.
-The overall formula is complicated so that we won't show it here explicitly.
-Still, generally, it uses the same concept as the equation for the temperature dependence of density - a polynomial of mixed terms of temperature, salinity, and pressure:
+The overall formula is complicated, so we won't show it here explicitly.
+Still, generally, it uses the same concept as the equation for the temperature dependence of density – a polynomial of mixed terms of temperature, salinity, and pressure:

 ρ(T,S,p) = ρ(T) + f(T,S,p).